 Cut each slice of cheese into 6 narrow strips to produce 24 strips total.

-Fit three strips of cheese into each hot dog.
+Fit 3 strips of cheese into each hot dog.

-Separate the crescent dough into triangles and wrap each hot dog: Start with the long end of the triangle, stretching the dough a little to completely cover the hot dog.
+Separate the crescent dough into triangles and wrap each hot dog: Start with the long end of the triangle, stretching the dough a little to completely cover hot dog.

-If desired, brush the tops of each crescent wrapped hot dog with the optional egg and water mixture.
-Sprinkle lightly with sesame or poppy seeds.
+If desired, brush tops of each crescent wrapped hot dog with the optional egg and water mixture.
+Sprinkle lightly with sesame or poppy seeds, if using.

-Place the wrapped hot dogs on a large baking sheet lined with parchment paper or foil.
-Bake until golden brown, 9 to 12 minutes, or until golden brown.
+Place wrapped hot dogs on a large baking sheet lined with parchment paper or foil.
+Bake until golden brown, 9 to 12 minutes.

-Remove the pigs in a blanket to a serving plate and serve warm with the preferred mustard or dipping sauce.
+Remove pigs in a blanket to a serving plate and serve warm with preferred mustard or dipping sauce.

 - To make smaller, bite-sized portions, fill the hot dogs with the cheese and then cut them in half crosswise.
 Cut a crescent roll triangle in half to wrap the hot dog halves.

 - Use Vienna sausages or small precooked breakfast sausages, cutting the crescent roll in half to fit the smaller size.